 Cognition

 The CognitionService generates autonomous “thoughts” by analyzing recent knowledge base activity.
-It runs as a scheduled background task within the engine.
+It runs as a set of scheduled background tasks within the engine, operating at three timescales.

 Scheduled Tasks